 The hierarchy of an appeal can be understood with the following pyramid, wherein a person can raise an application to the higher authority, based on the section given.
-For instance, for a legal dispute against the First Appellate Authority, the person can raise an application to Appellate tribunal under section 109-110.
+For instance, for a legal dispute against the First Appellate Authority, the person can raise an application to the Appellate tribunal under sections 109-110.

 The CGST & the SGST authority